This is a story of a girl finding her way.

 I am an author, blogger, wanna-be artist, speaker, preacher and teacher.

-We have two remarkable kids, who are the best thing that has ever happened to me and they are excellent teachers.
+I have two remarkable kids, who are the best thing that has ever happened to me and they are excellent teachers.

 I have been doing lots of “ministry” work over the past decade.